samalapsy/blog/README.md

 ## Simple Blogging Platform

-This is a simple blogging platform built on Laravel.
-See breif [here](https://www.notion.so/Web-Developer-0cdf0bb1015d4e5c94b62b3fe61ee621)
+This is a simple blogging platform built on Laravel based on the briefing [here](https://www.notion.so/Web-Developer-0cdf0bb1015d4e5c94b62b3fe61ee621).
 ## Env Variables
 Add or update the following env varaibles.